 Regarding translation costs, a significant reduction was achieved by the London Agreement on the application of Article 65 EPC.
 This is to be kept in mind when comparing costs of the current European bundle patent and the new unitary patent, in particular for states which participate in the enhanced cooperation but which also joined the London Agreement.

-This currently applies to 13 states out of the above explained total of 26 states participating in the enhanced cooperation for the unitary patent.
-Five of these 13 states share an official language with the EPO – Germany, France, the United Kingdom, Ireland and Luxembourg – and do not require any translation at 4.1.3 The relevant comparison all pursuant to Article 1 (1) of the Agreement.
-Pursuant to Article 1 (3) of the London Agreement, the remaining states of this group require a translation of the claims.
-They dispense with a translation of the description, some only if the patent was granted in English and the others irrespective of this requirement.
-The 13 states participating in enhanced cooperation which did not join the London Agreement presently require a full translation of the patent specification if the patent was not granted in one of their official languages.
+This currently applies to 13 states out of the above explained total of 26 states participating in the enhanced cooperation for the unitary patent, the UK still being included.
+Five of these 13 states share an official language with the EPO – Germany, France, the United Kingdom, Ireland and Luxembourg – and do not require any translation at all pursuant to Article 1 (1) of the Agreement.
+In addition Belgium, not yet being a member state to the London Agreement, no longer requires a translation pursuant to Article 65 (1) EPC.
+Pursuant to Article 1 (3) of the London Agreement, the remaining states of the above group require a translation of the claims.
+They dispense with a translation of the description, some only if the patent was granted in English15 and the others irrespective of this requirement.16 The 13 states participating in enhanced cooperation which did not join the London Agreement, except Belgium, presently require a full translation of the patent specification if the patent was not granted in one of their official languages.
 They represent the potential for substantial savings.
 In respect of savings resulting from the abandoned translation requirement, not only the cost of the translations as such has to be considered.
 Other costs have to be considered as well, e.g. for a national representative required in some countries or fees for filing the translation with the national office.

 Pursuant to Article 6 UPTR, a full translation of the granted patent has to be filed with the EPO during the transitional period of at least six and no more than 12 years (see pt.
 1.3.2).